SHI-Labs/NATTEN/README.md

 structure.
 We plan to write new kernels based on CUTLASS 3.X and CUTE in the near future.

 ### What does this mean?
-It means that if you're running on SM70 or higher (Volta, Turing, Ampere, Ada Lovelace, Hopper), you can start using our GEMM based kernels and see up to 10X improvement in latency.
+It means that if you're running CUDA 11 and above on SM70 or higher (Volta, Turing, Ampere, Ada Lovelace, Hopper), you can start using our GEMM based kernels and see up to 10X improvement in latency.
 However, do note that their current float16/bfloat16 implementations do not typically result in improved latency, due to a memory alignment issue, which will be resolved in future releases.

 ![GEMMvsNaive](assets/gemm_vs_naive.png)